FedeDP/ncursesFM/README.md

 Log file is located at "$USERHOME/.ncursesfm.log".
 It is overwritten each time ncursesFM starts.
 Log levels:
 * 0 : log errors only.
-* 1 : log warnings too.
+* 1 : log warnings and errors.
-* 2 : log info messages too.
+* 2 : log info messages, warnings and errors.
 * 3 : log disabled.

 ## Build requirements